Will the US ban TikTok and what stocks would benefit?

 What does TikTok say about a possible ban?

 TikTok has long argued against allegations tying it to the Chinese government.
-The platform has said it stores all data on US users inside the country, that it has never received a request from Beijing for data, and that it would never comply with one that was made - but that has done nothing to allay the concerns in Washington.
+The platform has said that it has never received a request from Beijing for data and that it would never comply with one that was made - but that has done nothing to allay the concerns in Washington.

 More recently, TikTok hit back at the prospect of being expelled from the country and said any ‘US ban on TikTok is a ban on the export of American culture and values to the billion-plus people who use our service worldwide’.